Skip to main content

 If an individual with a disability is in immediate danger, call 9-1-1.

 If an individual with a disability is being subjected to physical or emotional abuse, neglect, or exploitation and is not in immediate danger, report it by calling 800-832-9173 (press 1).
 When reporting abuse, expect to provide as much information as possible about the incident(s), including the date(s), location and nature of the incident(s), and the names of people involved.
-Learn more bout the reporting process
+Learn more about the reporting process

 Text this page to someone: